-SEGC paid or accrued claims totalling \$1,310,021 in FY16.
-As at 26 September 2016 SEGC has paid BBY claims totalling \$1,350,734.
+SEGC paid 32 claims totalling \$2,273,838 in FY17 (including claimant legal costs and interest).
+As at 20 September 2017 SEGC has paid BBY claims totalling \$2,140,760.

-To ensure that all claims are fairly dealt with, SEGC will not be determining the amounts of any claims made in respect of BBY under subdivision 4.9 until all the affected clients of BBY have been afforded the opportunity to make a claim once the outcome of the liquidators proceedings are known.
+To ensure that all claims are fairly dealt with, SEGC will not be determining the final amounts of any claims made in respect of BBY under subdivision 4.9 until all the affected clients of BBY have been afforded the opportunity to make a claim.
 This is because, in the case of subdivision 4.9 claims, the legislation places a cap on total payments of \$11.4 million.
-If the amount of allowed claims (plus interest and costs) exceeds the cap, payments in respect of subdivision 4.9 claims may need to be pro rated down.
+If the amount of allowed claims (plus interest and costs) exceeds the cap, payments in respect of subdivision 4.9 claims may need to be pro-rated down.